-- The user draws a silhouette curve on a projection plane and the system automatically extracts the skeleton structure consisting of line segments (Section 5.1). - 2.
-The system determines the parameters for each skeletal line segment, and generates a rotund generic convolution surface model that fits the silhouette curve (Section 5.2).
-The system outputs a polygonal mesh using the marching tetrahedra polygonization algorithm [2]. - The user modifies the circular cross-section of the generic shape by either sketching a cross-section profile or by specifying shape parameter values provided by our enhanced convolution surface model (Section 4.2). - The user may perform further component-based editing operations, such as soft carving and hole making (Section 6).
+- 1. The user draws a silhouette curve on a projection plane and the system automatically extracts the skeleton structure consisting of line segments (Section 5.1). - The system determines the parameters for each skeletal line segment, and generates a rotund generic convolution surface model that fits the silhouette curve (Section 5.2).
+The system outputs a polygonal mesh using the marching tetrahedra polygonization algorithm2. - 3.
+The user modifies the circular cross-section of the generic shape by either sketching a cross-section profile or by specifying shape parameter values provided by our enhanced convolution surface model (Section 4.2).